-The Municipality entered into an agreement with the University of Stellenbosch to do a socioeconomic assessment of existing structures and programmes within the Municipal area and to identify opportunities to provide forward growth within the community.
+The Municipality previously entered into an agreement with the University of Stellenbosch to do a socio-economic assessment of existing structures and programmes within the Municipal area and to identify opportunities to provide forward growth within the community.
+The contract was however terminated by request of the university.